Freedom of Information Act

 - For example, if you are requesting records maintained in an Excel database, you may elect to receive those records electronically, via email or on a computer disk, or to receive a printed copy of those records.

-- If we have questions about your request, please cooperate with staff's efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about them.
-To request records from VDOT, direct your request to Holly D. Jones in the Governance and Legislative Affairs Division.
+- If we have questions about your request, please cooperate with staff in their efforts to clarify the type of records that you are seeking, or their efforts to reach a reasonable agreement about the records.
+To request records from VDOT, direct your request to Holly Jones in the Governance and Legislative Affairs Division.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure we understand what records you are seeking.

 To request records from VDOT, you may direct your request to Holly Jones at: